Google Maps snapshot of Haiti, showing Port au Prince Details

 SERTIT satellite maps of Haiti (more info) This page from SERTIT Rapid Mapping includes a collection of annotated satellite maps (some in French) showing damage distribution, gathering areas, water sources, and other information.

-Haiti Crisis Map ( This site may be offline. ) This map from the Open Source Geospatial Foundation Telascience is a mashup of satellite, topographic, and political maps, which can be toggled as overlays.
+Haiti Crisis Map (more info) This map from the Open Source Geospatial Foundation Telascience is a mashup of satellite, topographic, and political maps, which can be toggled as overlays.
 All maps are of Port au Prince area, Haiti.

 Health Map - Focus on Haiti (more info) This map of the Port au Prince, powered by Google Maps, shows links to health-related stories as placemarks.
 A Feeds menu allows users to select which news sources to view on the map.